huictstaff/bep2-huland-casino/README.md

 the configuration stated in the `docker-compose.yml` and in `development/db`.

+If something goes wrong starting docker-compose, and you wish to rebuild your image, do so with `docker-compose up --build -V`.

 This creates an admin user with the username and password `admin` and `admin` and a user, password and database for the application, all called `bep2-huland-casino`.